learn-co-curriculum/dsc-curriculum-guidelines/master-solution-branch-splitter/README.md

 A one-step procedure to update DS Curriculum using a branch named `curriculum` as the sole "working" branch.

 Edit the notebook file on the `curriculum` branch, commit, run this script.
-That's it; `master` and `solution` will be in sync.
+That's it. `master` and `solution` will be in sync.
 Code cells within a jupyter notebook on the `curriculum` branch can be "tagged" as `solution`-branch-only cells.

 ## What the script does
 * Commits and pushes to remote `curriculum` branch after generating a `README.md` markdown file from the notebook.